Services have improved at LUTH, but new facilities are required — Chris Bode — Nigeria Today

 By Chioma Obinna & Amarachi Adiele

-The Management of the Lagos University Teaching Hospital, LUTH, weekend rewarded dozens of its workers, remarking that services at the Federal tertiary hospital have improved significantly with more patients including Very Important Persons, VIPs accessing care at the hospital.
+The Management of the Lagos University Teaching Hospitals, LUTH, weekend, rewarded dozens of its workers, remarking that services at the Federal tertiary hospital have improved significantly with more patients including Very Important Persons, VIPs accessing care at the hospital.

 According to Bode, when workers are encouraged and equipped, the result is usually tremendous and the story in LUTH in the past two years confirmed it.

 “For the first time in 12 years, LUTH workers did not go on strike in a stretch of one year, except for the recent skirmish we had recently.
 Most of the workers dedicated themselves to do better and we have achieved a lot in the last two years and that is why we are encouraging ourselves.
-When we do well, let us tell ourselves the truth.”.
+When we do well, let us tell ourselves the truth,” he he said.

 Bode who further noted that LUTH parades over 200 specialists, said the hospital sees 500 patients a day, compared to 200-300 seen in the past.